Mark's: Products

 Mark's is an apparel and footwear retailer, selling men's and women's industrial, business, casual and active clothing and footwear, as well as a full line of health wear, including hospital scrubs, hygienic wear and accessories.
 Mark’s holds a number of private labels, including Dakota, Denver Hayes and WindRiver.
-They also carry an additional assortment of national brands, including Levi's, Carhartt, and Helly Hansen (owned by parent company Canadian Tire since 2018).
+They also carry an additional assortment of national brands, including Levi's, Tough Duck, Carhartt.
 A variety of Mark’s footwear is CSA approved.